informatici/openhospital/POH-README.md

 - unzip the package in any directory
 - cd to the directory
-- on Windows, double click on the oh.bat batch file
+- on Windows, start POH by double clicking on the oh.bat batch file
 - on Linux, start POH by running ./oh.sh

 Bugs, issues and feature requests should be reported on